apache/druid/docs/tutorials/tutorial-ingestion-spec.md

 ## Define the input source

 Now let's define our input source, which is specified in an `ioConfig` object.
 Each task type has its own type of `ioConfig`.
 To read input data, we need to specify an `inputSource`.
-The the example netflow data we saved earlier needs to be read from a local file, which is configured below:
+The example netflow data we saved earlier needs to be read from a local file, which is configured below:

 ```json